MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 Achieving parallelism in this way can be fine.
 If you want to run a command, `forking`/`cloning` then executing another binary through the [execve-syscall](https://man7.org/linux/man-pages/man2/execve.2.html) is usually how that's done.
-Multiprocessing can be a bad choice if the task is small, because setting up an entire other process can be costly on resources, and communicating between processes can be slower than communicating through shared memory.
+Multiprocessing can be a bad choice if the task is small, because setting up an entire other process can be resource intensive, and communicating between processes can be slower than communicating through shared memory.

 ### Threads: Cloning intra-process with shared memory
 What we think of as threads in linux are sometimes called